 * Fungal overgrowth gives you sensitivities to mould, weakens your immune system and may be a contributing factor to chronic fatigue, and metabolic syndrome and even pre-diabetes (hypoglycaemia).

 ** Ask your pharmacist if your medication is in one of these categories.

 THE HISTAMINE ALARM BELLS

-In turn your auto-immune system slips into alarm mode, which means that lots of histamine is released into your blood as antibodies commence their attack.
-Histamine causes redness and swelling both inside your body, in your lungs, nose, throat and eyes and also visibly on the skin (rashes and welts).
+I other words, your auto-immune system slips into alarm mode, which means that lots of histamine is released into your blood as antibodies commence their attack.
+Histamine causes redness and swelling both inside your body, in your lungs, nose, throat and eyes and also visible on the skin (rashes and welts).
 The giant mast cells release those antibodies which attack the food particles and histamine and other “alarm” chemicals along with them.
 These other chemical “messengers” quickly reach the brain, which issues some panic commands.

-The real problem with leaky gut and food sensitivity is that becausethe gut has no sensory nerves to tell you that it is itchy and endorphins are addictive, paradoxically this makes you become “hooked” on a food which may trigger this response, all the while silently harming your gut lining.
+The real problem with leaky gut and food sensitivity is that because the gut has no sensory nerves to tell you that it is itchy and endorphins are addictive, paradoxically this makes you become “hooked” on food which may trigger this response, all the while silently harming your gut lining.